gbtitus/chapel/runtime/src/comm/ofi/MCM-Conformance.md

 Can only affect the operations done while the task is holding a specific transmit endpoint, during which it is not allowed to yield.

-I WAS HERE
-Next, see if I like the header sizes.

 #### Store Operations May "Dangle"

-The compiler and module code do what is necessary for programs to conform to the MCM at the Chapel level.
-This document discusses what the runtime comm layer does to avoid breaking that conformance despite using libfabric operations whose effects may not be visible until after the runtime's last opportunity to directly interact with them.

-The comm layer always requests send-after-send operation ordering, so that AMs are not reordered in transit.
-Beyond that, it either requests the delivery-complete completion level or read-after-write operation ordering.
-This avoids many of the ways that operations can end up incomplete even after libfabric last interaction with them, but not all.
+In some circumstances, the effects of libfabric operations may not be visible until after the runtime's last opportunity to directly interact with those operations.
+The comm layer always requests send-after-send message ordering, so that AMs are not reordered in transit.
+Beyond that, it either requests the delivery-complete completion level or read-after-write message ordering.
+With either or both of these, however, there are some operation effects that may not be complete at the time libfabric provides the last interaction with them.
+Here we refer to these not-yet-complete effects as _dangling stores_, since they are basically remote memory stores whose state of finality isn't known.

 The comm layer uses the libfabric messaging (SEND/RECV) interface for Active Messages (AMs).
 It defines a number of AM types, but there are